For reprint permissions please email us the name of the requested post/article along with the publication name.

 Before the year ends, the city of Hamburg purchases (unrelated) land for the city’s cemetery.

-Gary Sebek’s body has yet to be found.
+Gary Sebek’s body has never been found.

 Gary Eugene Sebek was born December 29, 1947, to Charles and Ruth Ella (Pierson) Sebek.